Life Insurance Lawyer Serving New Mexico

 It is rarely that simple.
 Just like any other business, life insurance companies must make money for their shareholders and are concerned with their bottom line.
 They only make money when they collect premiums and delay or deny claims.
-For this reason, they expend a great deal of effort to deny or delay payment on valid life insurance claims.
+Therefore, they often expend a great deal of effort to deny or delay payment on valid life insurance claims.

-If your life insurance claim was denied or is being delayed, the NM life insurance lawyers at Boonswang Law can help you fight back and get your payout.
+If your life insurance claim was denied or is being delayed, a life insurance lawyer serving New Mexico at Boonswang Law can help you fight back and get the benefits you’re entitled to.

 Our New Mexico Life Insurance Lawyers Have Helped Beneficiaries from these Cities and the Surrounding Areas:

 Discuss Your Claim with the New Mexico Life Insurance Lawyers at Boonswang Law - Free of Charge!

 Common Reasons for Life Insurance Claim Denials in New Mexico

 Cause of Death is Allegedly Excluded from Coverage

 Life insurance policies often contain a list of specific circumstances, known as “exclusions,” under which they won’t pay out.
 This could include scenarios such as self-inflicted injuries or deaths relating to acts of war or terrorism.

 Sometimes, an insurance company might try to deny your claim by linking the policyholder’s cause of death to one of these exclusions, even if the connection is weak.
 If this happens, we can thoroughly investigate and often demonstrate that the exclusion doesn’t apply, ensuring our clients receive the payout they deserve.

 Talk with an Experienced New Mexico Life Insurance Lawyer at Boonswang Law - Free of Charge!